-Holden replies that you never know what's most interesting, what it really is that you need to talk about, until you get going.
+Eh.
+You never know what's most interesting, what it really is that you need to talk about, until you get going, right?

 Mrs. Antolini finally comes in from the kitchen with coffee for everyone, looking old and quite unattractive (curlers in her hair and all).